READERS Editors’ picks | All issues || AUTHORS Submit a paper

 These are full length papers, which make up the main part of each issue.
 Papers focus on empirical and theoretical research in all areas of ornithology.
 They are limited to 7000 words, excluding references and figure legends.
 An abstract is required.
-There are no page charges, but there is a fee for the use of colour in the print version of the journal (see below).
+There are no page charges.

 An Open Access option is available on all classes of paper on payment of the appropriate licence fee (see below).

 New submissions should be made via the Research Exchange (ReX) submission portal.
 Should your manuscript proceed to the revision stage, you will be directed to make your revisions via the same submission portal.
 You may check the status of your submission at any time by logging on to submission.wiley.com and clicking the “My Submissions” button.
 For technical help with the submission system, please review the Wiley FAQs or contact firstname.lastname@example.org.

 Submission is considered on the condition that manuscripts are previously unpublished, are not offered simultaneously elsewhere, and that all contributors have read and approved the content.